SiaFoundation/hostd/README.md

 	address to listen on for TCP RHP3 connections (default ":9983") -rhp3.ws string
-	address to listen on for WebSocket RHP3 connections (default ":9984")
+	address to listen on for WebSocket RHP3 connections (default ":9984") -prometheus string
+	address to serve prometheus metrics on (default "notset". a value of "notset" will not expose the prometheus metrics endpoint.)
 ```

 ### YAML